yeoman/yeoman/cli/docs/docs.md

 Usage: `yeoman build`, `yeoman build:<target>`

 Yeoman leverages third party tools to construct an optimized version of your application that's ready to deploy.

 We make use of [Grunt](https://github.com/cowboy/grunt) behind the scenes to tackle much of the hard work for this, with some useful additions that assist with compression, optimization and testing.

 These include:

-* Linting all JavaScript files against jshint
+* Linting all JavaScript files against JSHint
 * Recompiling all CoffeeScript and SASS files for production
 * Using r.js to compile and optimize any AMD modules
 * Concatenation and minification of scripts and stylesheets